Arab League meets Assad foes after 69 die in Syria

 Hundreds of Syrians have been killed this month in one of the bloodiest periods of the revolt, inspired by uprisings which have overthrown leaders in Tunisia, Egypt and Libya.

-Syria requested an emergency Arab summit, but a Saudi-led bloc of six Gulf Arab states rejected the idea, which would need the support of 15 of the League's 22 members.
+Upset by its imminent suspension from the Arab League, it has requested an emergency Arab summit, but an influential Saudi-led bloc of six Gulf Arab states rejected the idea, which would need the support of 15 of the League's 22 members.

-Morocco's foreign minister said "Syrian colleagues" were welcome at Wednesday's meeting of Arab foreign ministers in Rabat, but did not say if Syria's top diplomat could attend.
+Morocco's foreign minister said "Syrian colleagues" would be welcome at a meeting on Wednesday of Arab foreign ministers in Rabat, but did not specify if Syria's top diplomat could attend.

 Arab ostracism is a particularly bitter blow for Assad, who has always seen himself as a champion of Arab unity.

-The United States hoped the League would use Wednesday's meeting to send a "forceful message to Assad that he needs to allow for a democratic transition to take place and end the violence against his own people," said State Department spokesman Mark Toner.

-U.N.
-Secretary-General Ban Ki-moon said: "President Bashar should stop immediately the killing of his own people."
+Joining the chorus of criticism, U.N.
+Secretary-General Ban Ki-moon said during a visit to Bangladesh: "President Bashar should stop immediately the killing of his own people."

 The United Nations says more than 3,500 people have been killed since protests against 41 years of Assad family rule began in March.
 The government blames armed gangs sponsored from abroad for killing at least 1,100 troops and police.